China urges US to lift trade restrictions, end interference | ExBulletin

 China urges US to lift trade restrictions, end interference

-BEIJING – The top Chinese diplomat on Monday called on the new administration of US President Joe Bidens to lift restrictions on trade and people-to-people contact while ending what Beijing sees as unwarranted interference in areas of Taiwan, Hong Kong, Xinjiang and Tibet.
+BEIJING (AP) The top Chinese diplomat on Monday called on new US President Joe Bidens to lift restrictions on trade and people-to-people contact while ending what Beijing sees as unwarranted interference in areas of Taiwan, Hong Kong, Xinjiang and Tibet.

 Foreign Minister Wang Yi’s comments at a Foreign Ministry forum on US-China relations come as Beijing urges Washington’s new administration to drop many of the confrontational measures adopted by the former president Donald Trump.